-The global minimum function requires one argument.
-GLOBALMIN is equal to the smallest value of the argument over the problem domain.
+With one argument GLOBALMIN is equal to the smallest value of the argument over the problem domain.
+The search can be restricted to a specific region and layer using the second two arguments.
 GLOBALMIN is tabulated, and is re-evaluated only when components of the argument change.

+'''

+GLOBALMIN_X(arg)

+GLOBALMIN_Y(arg)

-GLOBALMIN_X(arg) GLOBALMIN_Y(arg) GLOBALMIN_Z(arg)
+GLOBALMIN_Z(arg)

+'''